MichaelNeas/laboratory/practice/swift/README.md

 - You’ll notice that if you use a property in the closure that you pass to map, it doesn’t force you to explicitly reference self or capture it with [weak self], because it knows that the closure is non-escaping, so it knows it won’t outlive the scope where it’s used.
 - This can definitely be confusing, but it might help to think of closures as objects, and the variables referenced inside them as properties.
 - CGFloat is different from both Float and Double – it has the ability to change size depending on what device it's running on.
+- An NSRange stores both a location and a length.
+- Uppercasing a Character returns a String